ivankruchkoff/media-tags/readme.txt

 3. The Media-Tags Bulk Management panel via the media popup Gallery tab (new in 3.0!)

 == Changelog ==

+= 3.2.0.3 =
+2015-09-17
+* Pruning of unused functions and commented out code.
+* Escaping of outputs.
+* Fixed XSS holes in admin.
+Thanks to Ivan Kruchkoff from http://10up.com

 = 3.2.0.2 =
 2014-03-25